Economic Development Administration, U.S. Department of Commerce.

 Congressional Review Act

-This proposed rule is not major under the Congressional Review Act (5 U.S.C.
+This final rule is not major under the Congressional Review Act (5 U.S.C.
 801 et seq.).

 Paperwork Reduction Act

 The Paperwork Reduction Act of 1995 (44 U.S.C.
 3501 et seq.) (“PRA”) requires that a Federal agency consider the impact of paperwork and other information collection burdens imposed on the public and, under the provisions of PRA section 3507(d), obtain approval from OMB for each collection of information it conducts, sponsors, or requires through regulations.
-Notwithstanding any other provision of law, no person is required to respond to, nor shall any person be subject to a penalty for failure to comply with, a collection of information subject to the PRA unless that collection displays a currently valid OMB Control Number.
-It has been determined that the PRA does not apply to the proposed rule because the rule does not collect any new information requiring OMB approval.
-The proposed rule will use the previously approved Standard Form 424 family of forms to collect information relevant to the grant applications.
+Notwithstanding any other provision of law, no person is required to respond to, nor shall any person be subject to a penalty for failure to comply with a collection of information subject to the PRA unless that collection displays a currently valid OMB Control Number.
+This final rule does not require the collection of any information.

 Start List of Subjects